1950 Austrian general strikes: First strike

-Tuesday, September 26, 1950, the strike began in earnest.
-It could become the greatest challenge to the Second Republic had it been supported by the Soviet Union.
-In the morning the communist agents in the Soviet occupation zone in Vienna went from factory to factory, recruiting supporters among disgruntled workers.
-By 10:00 they mobilized around fifteen thousand demonstrators and marched south into the center of Vienna.
+On Tuesday, 26 September 1950, the strike began in earnest.
+It could have become the greatest challenge to the Second Republic had it been supported by the Soviet Union.
+In the morning, the communist agents in the Soviet occupation zone in Vienna went from factory to factory, recruiting supporters among disgruntled workers.
+By 10:00, they mobilized around fifteen thousand demonstrators and marched south into the center of Vienna.
 According to the French High Commissioner, 99% of them worked in the Soviet zone.
-Police of the Soviet zone did not interfere, the American High Commission stayed aside, the Austrian Minister of the Interior deliberately disarmed his forces in fear of Soviet provocations.
+Police of the Soviet zone did not interfere, the American High Commission stayed aside, and the Austrian Minister of the Interior deliberately disarmed his forces in fear of Soviet provocations.
 The crowd of seven thousand pressed its way through police barricades and rallied in front of the Federal Chancellery building at the time of the Cabinet meeting.
 Figl refused to speak to the demonstrators, and by 13:00 they left the square.
 No shots were fired but 23 unarmed police officers were wounded in clashes with the workers.

 Heavy industry workers in American-occupied Linz and Steyr went on strike in the afternoon.
-The strike in Linz was supported by both pro-communist and pro-socialist workers.
+The strike in Linz was supported by both pro-communist workers.
 Workers in British zone followed suit.
-In Soviet-occupied Lower Austria strike groups attempted to grab control over railroad stations and post offices, and actually overran some of the latter.
-Soviet forces maintained friendly neutrality although there was one incident of a Soviet tank involved in blocking the railroad.
+In Soviet-occupied Lower Austria strike groups attempted to grab control over railroad stations and post offices, and actually did overran some of the latter.
+Soviet forces maintained friendly neutrality, although there was one incident of a Soviet tank involved in blocking the railroad.
 The Allied Council, chaired by an American, stayed neutral.
-By the end of the day 120 thousand workers were on strike; Austrian Communists gained some ground, but, most important, they manipulated masses of Socialists into a pro-communist alliance.
-Socialist leaders were caught unprepared; they mobilized their network on September 27 when the Communists already hastily moved to the second phase of their plan.
+By the end of the day 120 thousand workers were on strike; Austrian Communists gained some ground.